Fletch: File-System Metadata Caching in Programmable Switches

 Scaling file-system metadata management across multiple metadata servers is crucial for distributed file systems to handle billions of files and directories.
 Field studies, both classical \cite{roselli00,harter12} and recent \cite{wang23}, indicate that metadata operations dominate file-system requests.
 For example, 67-96\% of file-system requests in Baidu AI Cloud are metadata-related \cite{wang23}.
 As the number of files and directories grows, especially in workloads dominated by small files \cite{carns09,harter14}, metadata operations, such as inode lookups, permission checks, and directory traversals, become performance bottlenecks.

-Caching frequently accessed metadata on the client side is a common strategy to mitigate loads on metadata servers.
-File-system metadata access patterns in practice tend to be skewed, with a small fraction of files and directories being accessed far more frequently than others \cite{leung08,abad12,ananthanarayanan11}; for example, less than 3\% of files account for 34-39\% of requests in Yahoo's HDFS clusters \cite{abad12}.
-However, client-side caching incurs significant overhead in maintaining cache consistency across numerous clients, as metadata updates require notifications to all clients to invalidate cached metadata.
-Existing client-side caching approaches \cite{welch08,ren14,li17,lv22} cache limited metadata information to mitigate path resolution overhead (\S\ref{subsec:metadata}) but rely on metadata servers for accessing metadata contents, so the performance gains are limited.
+File-system metadata access patterns in practice tend to be highly skewed, with a small fraction of files and directories accessed far more frequently than others \cite{leung08,abad12,ananthanarayanan11}; for example, less than 3\% of files account for 34-39\% of requests in Yahoo's HDFS clusters \cite{abad12}.
+Metadata servers are frequently bottlenecked by skewed access, leading to severe load imbalance where the entire cluster's performance is limited by a few overloaded servers.